innxrmxst/innxrmxst.github.io/_tabs/about.md

 - [mssql-relay-lab](https://github.com/innxrmxst/mssql-relay-lab) — A tool for MSSQL relaying to SMB.
 - [lurked](https://github.com/innxrmxst/lurked) — A proof-of-concept stealthy agent leveraging QEMU virtualization and a Linux rootkit for process hiding.
 - [PAMinant](https://github.com/innxrmxst/PAMinant) — A PAM backdoor toolkit designed for access persistence on Linux systems.
+- [BOF-Skeletons](https://github.com/innxrmxst/BOF-Skeletons) - A collection of buffer overflow exploits and vulnerable apps I used to prepare for cybersecurity certifications.

 ### Certifications 🎓